 Carstens (Program Director).

 Courses in English are available in such areas as business, social sciences, and environmental studies.
-Students pay cost of living at the destination.
+Students pay costs of living at the destination.

 Credits earned from the Mid Sweden exchange program are evaluated on a P/NP basis.